tomglynch/tglyn.ch/src/blog/photo-finish_paint_problem.md

 Well this should not be the case and I'm calling on the UCI to get this sorted.

 An extra little note for the UCI: In horse racing, the timing partner is contracted to provide the broadcaster with a photo-finish photo within one minute of the end of the race.
-Maybe you should look into something like this too 😊
+I think this would also be a nice requirement to have as waiting around post race is stressful 😊